saulpw/visidata/docs/api/options.rst

 Options
 ========

-Adding to the [hello world]() example, the displayed text could be made configurable with an option:
+Adding to the `hello world </>`__ example from the intro, the displayed text could be made configurable with an option:

 ::

     vd.option('disp_hello', 'Hello world!', 'string to display for hello-world command')

-    BaseSheet.addCommand('0', 'hello-world', 'status(options.disp_hello)')
+    BaseSheet.addCommand('1', 'hello-world', 'status(options.disp_hello)')

-Now the user can set the option to modify which text is displayed during their session when they press :kbd:`0`.
-For example, on the CLI:
+Now the user can set the option to modify which text is displayed during their session when they press :kbd:`1`.
+For example, on the CLI (note that the underscores can be converted to hyphens here):

 ::

     vd --disp-hello="¡Hola mundo!"

-The user can override it for every session by setting it in their ``.visidatarc``, or another plugin could set the option itself:
+The user can override it persistently for every session by adding a line to their ``.visidatarc``:

 ::